akspa0/MadhouseRestorationProject/README.md

 We pre-process show audio into smaller 15 minute segments, to be processed through https://github.com/Anjok07/ultimatevocalremovergui with the 'best' Vocal models, then re-joined using the same script.
 Vocal audio can then be processed into transcribed soundbites, if desired.

-The datasets created with the transcribeBites script can be further augmented for voice cloning
+The datasets created with the transcribeBites script can be further utilized for voice cloning with https://github.com/collabora/WhisperSpeech

+splitOrConcatAudio can be used to string together files exported by the transcribeBites tool, into a single ogg file for use as input to WhisperSpeech.
+Just set the output file to a .ogg, and you're set!